Melissa Hamilton: Career

 In 2007, at age 18, she competed at the Youth America Grand Prix to “test the water”, but ended up winning the competition.
 The YAGP prize is joining ABT II, American Ballet Theatre's second company.
 However, Hamilton did not want to move to New York, so Mukhamedov contacted Monica Mason, then artistic director of The Royal Ballet, to let her know Hamilton would send her a video of her dancing.
 Hamilton was invited to take classes with the company, and offered a contract to join the company as an Artist within a week after her victory at YAGP.
 She joined the company in 2007.
 The following year, despite being in the corps, she originated a role for Wayne McGregor's Infra, and has frequently collaborated with McGregor since.
 She was soon cast in Kenneth MacMillan's works such as Juliet in Romeo and Juliet, the title role in Manon and Mary Vetsera in Mayerling.
-She was named First Artist in 2009, Soloist the following year and First Soloist in 2013.
+She was named First Artist in 2009, Soloist the following year, First Soloist in 2013.

 After Dresden Semperoper Ballett's Jiri Bubenicek suggested to have Hamilton partner him for his farewell performance in Manon, the directors of Royal Ballet and Semperoper Ballett negotiated and agreed to let Hamilton take a leave of absence to join Semperoper Ballett as a principal dancer.
 She danced with the company during the 2015/16 and 2016/17 seasons.
 During her tenure in Dresden, she made several principal role debuts, including Nikiya in La Bayadere, Princess Aurora in The Sleeping Beauty and Odette/Odile in Swan Lake.
 She returned to The Royal Ballet in the 2017/18 season.

 Hamilton has also performed internationally, including Roberto Bolle's Italy tour and Mikhailovsky Ballet’s 85th anniversary in St Petersburg, partnering Bolle.

 Writing of Hamilton's performance as Juliet in Kenneth MacMillan's Romeo and Juliet, The Observer's critic Luke Jennings wrote, "What really marks Hamilton out is the articulacy of her line.
 Here, she is all singing, expansive curves […] And if her acting can seem understated, it's never less than natural.
 In Act 3, she signals her unravelling with an immense weariness, and its final moments with a slow, sad unfurling of her arms."

+In 2024, Hamilton was promoted to Principal Dancer.